||Greetings Gentle Reader,

 First, we need to cover some things that don’t work.
 Swinging a live chicken above your head while wishing for the future numbers does NOT work.
 There is no improvement to be had by swinging a dead chicken.
 Although I have not tested it, swinging a bucket of extra crispy is not likely to work either.
 We have had winners who played their fortune cookie numbers – on two occasions – but such things are just bound to happen sometimes.
 It is also no good to follow the alignment of the planets or the arrangement of tea leaves or any other such thing.
-Any of these ideas will win sometimes, but that is just chance working its magic and there is no guarantee.
+Any of these ideas will win sometimes, but that is just chance working its magic.

 It is obvious that buying more tickets will help, but the odds are still high and hitting the jackpot is still a question of fate.
 The secret to the dual-drum games is that they pay a prize for matching just one number from the second drum.
 There are 35 numbers in Powerball’s second drum and so, if a group buys 35 tickets in the Powerball game, each with unique red Powerball number, then you are 100% guaranteed to win the $4 prize, at least.
 At first, that $4 might not seem like much, but if you think about it, you can see just how special this secret can be for a group.
 In a regular (pick 6) lotto game, a group can buy lots of tickets and sometimes never win anything.
 In Powerball (and the other dual-drum games), you can buy a set of tickets that will have a winner EVERY TIME.
 A lottery may occasionally offer special pricing on a ticket package, but why wait for the lottery to run a limited-time promotion?
 With this secret you can create your own discount (a rebate really) for EVERY draw.